 Qualification(s): LLB (Hons)

-Vavaa Mawuli is a class actions Principal in Maurice Blackburn’s Brisbane office.
+Vavaa Mawuli is a Principal and head of Maurice Blackburn’s Brisbane class actions practice.

 Vavaa is a determined and hardworking lawyer, driven by a commitment to social justice and the belief that the socio-economic status of an individual should not be a barrier to obtaining justice through the legal system.
 This commitment saw her join the firm in 2012, becoming an integral part of a team that actively works to remove barriers to accessing justice for people who have suffered loss at the hands of corporate and governmental wrongdoers.

-“Since moving into class actions, I’ve found that the most rewarding thing about my work is the change in scale of what we are able to accomplish.
-I'm now able to use the legal system to redress injustices on behalf of multiple victims of a mass wrongdoing, and at the same time use that system to force change and prevent further occurrences of the same wrongdoing.”
+“The most rewarding thing about my work on class actions is the change in scale of what we are able to accomplish.
+We are able to use the legal system to redress injustices on behalf of victims of a mass wrongdoing, and at the same time use that system to force change and prevent further occurrences of the same wrongdoing.”

 - Queensland Law Society member